CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 # Code

-The code used in this tutorial is in [**cess-examples** Github repo](https://github.com/CESSProject/cess-examples/tree/main/js).
+The code examples used in this tutorial are available on GitHub under the [**cess-examples**](https://github.com/CESSProject/cess-examples/tree/main/js) repository.
 We will walk through the code together.

 The tutorial code performs the following:

-1. Check the amount of my rented space and its expiration time on CESS (read operations on the blockchain).
+1. Check the user storage space and its expiration time on CESS (read operations on the blockchain).
-2. Rent space on CESS testnet (write operations on the blockchain)
+2. Lease space on the CESS testnet. (write operations on the blockchain)
 3. Create a bucket (write operations on the blockchain)
-4. Query my existing files in the CESS Cloud (read operations on the blockchain)
+4. Query existing files in the CESS Cloud (read operations on the blockchain)
 5. Upload a file to the bucket (write operations on the blockchain)
 6. Download the file back.